 Michigan EMS Memorial Service set to hold it's First Annual Michigan EMS Memorial Service

-The three days include CE's, EMS displays, vendors, food sales, beer tent, LZ training, courtesy of U of M Survival Flight, a massive motorcycle rally, a raffle for a new 2013 custom Harley Davidson Hard Tail (In memory of EMT Cheryl Kiefer...her 1st cousin is the one building the bike.), and there will be family fun and some live bands and a DJ.
+The three days included CE's, EMS displays, vendors, food sales, beer tent, LZ training, courtesy of U of M Survival Flight, a massive motorcycle rally, a raffle for a new 2013 custom Harley Davidson Hard Tail (In memory of EMT Cheryl Kiefer...her 1st cousin is the one who built the bike.), and their will be family fun and some live bands and a DJ.

-More information and updated can be found at Michigan EMS Memorial Website by clicking here
+More information and event pictures and details can be found at Michigan EMS Memorial Website by clicking here

 Information provided by: Eric D. Liddy Sr. AEMT, FF-I.C.